PLT-Columbia/Prog-2-Syntax-Analysis/README.md

 getFunc (1+0) (5, 6)
 ```

 **Explanation:** in line 18 of the above code, there is a function call.
-It is slightly more complicated than the other one.
+It is slightly more complicated than the one in the previous example.

 <p align="center"> <img src="images/call-expr-2.png" alt="CallExprAST" width="35%"/> </p>